digirati-co-uk/digital-preservation-docs/goobi/20240614_UOL_Goobi_Requirements_Document_DRAFT_v3.3.md

 9. #Variant If ICR is required - Transkribus step (using specific model ID if one was provided in step 9 above)
 10. #Variant if pagination is required then the user carries out pagination in the METS editor.
 11. #Variant if structural data is required then the user assigns structural data in the METS editor.
+12. ~~Variant If surrogate JPEGs or PDF files are required then Goobi will create the surrogates in a folders~~
+	- ~~Geoff we need clear definitions for the surrogates to be created~~
+	- ~~Geoff-reply As above~~
+	1. ~~Leeds IIIF Services will create the surrogate files, Goobi does not need to create.~~
 13. Goobi re-imports selected metadata fields from either the EMu API or the ALMA API into the METS file #Development
 	- #intranda take this into account for the pricing proposal if not done already
 14. Final QA: carried out by a different user than the image QA person.